fraser-lab/fraser-lab.github.io/macrodomain/index.md

 <img class="img-fluid d-block" src="img/xtal_contact.jpg" alt="fluid" style="max-height: 500px; max-width:100%">

 Our construct has several additional residues at both termini, precluding formation of those contacts.
 Their crystal form has a higher DMSO tolerance, is more reproducibly isomorphous, and most importantly, has a more accessible active site for soaking.
-They performed a larger experiment than we did (~1200 soaks) and generated more hits overall and bound to the active site.
+They performed a larger experiment than we did (~1200 soaks) and generated more hits overall (80) and bound to the active site (54!!!).
 We are excited to learn from them and to keep the communication open between our groups for the followup experiments, and to keep crystallography and computational chemistry efforts going on both continents — international science for the win!

 ## Summary of the fragment screening results